cekkr/AutoInvert-Chrome/README.md

 ![AutoInvert](https://i.ibb.co/ZK1SLJK/big-logo-cover-freestyle.png)

-### Get the dark mode (or light mode) on unsupported websites, activate and deactive with an unique button!
+## Get the dark mode (or light mode) on EVERY WEBSITE!
+### Activate and deactive it with an unique button how many times you prefer, it works in real time without reloads nor waiting times!

 <sub><i>Current version: 0.3.5 (28 Aug 22)</i><sub>